Connie M. Tang

 Students will learn how to comprehend, summarize, and critique empirical research articles.
 They will acquire critical thinking skills that help with the generation of research hypotheses.
 Research assistants will learn to analyze data using both univariate and multivariate statistical methods on SPSS.
 They will learn to interpret SPSS output files, write up the findings, and publicly present research in its entirety.

 Students should be able to work independently and in collaboration with others.
 They should plan on spending a few hours each week on the research project.
-They should also be available to attend lab meetings twice a month.
+They should also be available to attend lab meetings once a week.

 Interested students should email me (connie.tang@stockton.edu) a letter of interest, attaching a current transcript as well as an updated resume.